lucaapp/security-concept/README.md

 This is the document source of luca's security concept.
 Please go here for the HTML version: https://luca-app.de/securityconcept

+## Getting in Touch

+We're interested in your feedback!
+Please start discussions or participate in the ["Discussions" section](https://github.com/lucaapp/security-concept/discussions) of this repository.

+Despite the document's language being English, please feel free to open discussions in either German or English.
+Whatever you're more comfortable with.

 ## Building the Document

 This document is written as a `jupyter-book`.
 Install the python requirements via `pip`: